PredictionExplorer/cosmic-front-alternate/NETWORK_ENV_CONFIG.md

 ## Overview

-The application now supports setting the default network via environment variables.
+The application uses the network specified in the `NEXT_PUBLIC_DEFAULT_NETWORK` environment variable for ALL API calls.
 This allows you to easily switch between Local Testnet, Arbitrum Sepolia, and Arbitrum One without changing code.

+**Important:** The API endpoint is controlled by the ENV file, NOT by MetaMask network selection.
+This ensures consistent API behavior regardless of which network users have selected in their wallet.

 ## Quick Start